authify/authify-web/README.md

 * The `AUTHIFY_PUBLIC_URL` + `/login` to redirect users to for the login process to begin
 * A callback URL capable of receiving and parsing a [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) via a `jwt` GET parameter, and the ability to Base64 encode this callback URL
 * Either a means to dynamically retrieve the public key for Authify::API or access to a stored copy to verify a JWT signature
-* A means to verify the issuer attribute of a JWT signature
+* A means to verify the issuer attribute of a JWT signature.
+This should be as simple as a String comparison.
+This can be retrieved from the Authify::API at `/jwt/meta`, which returns JSON with the relevant keys `algorithm` and `issuer`.
 * Optionally, a means of specifying the original URL a user requested (so users are seemlessly sent to their original destination after the login process is complete)

 Let's review these in greater detail: